OfficeDev/office-js-docs-pr/docs/design/contextual-tabs.md

     }
     catch(error) {
         if (error.code == "HostRestartNeeded"){
             reportError("Contoso Awesome Add-in has been upgraded.
-Please save your work, close the Office application, and restart it.");
+Please save your work, then close and reopen the Office application.");
         }
     }
 }